bnjenner/Cyberpunk_2077_Breach_Protocol/README.md

 ## Installation

-First things first, install git and conda on your sysem.
+First things first, install git and conda.
 For information on how to do that, start here: [Install Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)

 This utilizes a conda environment to manage the packages.
 I found this to be the easist deployment method, but install may take awhile.